Jones-SnowCone/phaser_socket_game/README.md

 # phaser_socket_game

-This is a personal project for multiplayer RPG using socket.io, phaser3, and node.js (express framework).
+This is a personal project for testing socket.io, phaser3, and node.js (express framework) in preperation of making a multiplayer RPG.